Nuclear power in Taiwan: Nuclear waste disposal

-The Lanyu nuclear waste storage facility was built on Lanyu Island in 1982.
+The Lanyu nuclear waste storage facility on Lanyu Island began operations in 1982.
 The storage plant is at the southern tip of the 45-square-kilometer island, which is located off the southeastern coast of Taiwan proper.
-The plant receives nuclear waste from Taiwan's three nuclear power plants operated by state utility Taipower.
+The plant receives nuclear waste from three nuclear power plants operated by state utility Taipower.
 Islanders did not have a say in the decision to locate the facility on the island.

-In 2002, almost 2,000 protesters, including many Aboriginal residents of Taiwan's Orchid Island staged a sit-in in front of the storage plant, calling on Taipower to remove nuclear waste from the island.
-They were also protesting against the government's failure to keep its pledge to withdraw 100,000 barrels of low-level nuclear waste from their isle by the end of 2002.
+In 2002, almost 2,000 protesters, including aboriginal residents of the island, protested in front of the storage plant against the government's failure to fulfill its pledge to remove 100,000 barrels of low-level nuclear waste from the island by the end of 2002.
 In a bid to allay safety concerns, Taipower has pledged to repackage the waste since many of the iron barrels used for storage have become rusty from the island's salty and humid air.
-Taipower has for years been exploring ways to ship the nuclear waste overseas for final storage, but plans to store the waste in an abandoned North Korean coal mine have met with strong protests from neighboring South Korea and Japan due to safety and environmental concerns, while storage in Russia or Mainland China is complicated by political factors.
+Taipower has for years been exploring ways to ship the nuclear waste overseas for final storage, but plans to store the waste in an abandoned North Korean coal mine have met with strong protests from neighboring South Korea and Japan due to safety and environmental concerns, while storage in Russia or mainland China is complicated by political factors.
 Taipower is "trying to convince the islanders to extend the storage arrangement for another nine years in exchange for payment of NT$200 million (about $5.7 million)".